 On the way to the tip of Cape Raoul, the sweeping views will continue to open up along the plateau, revealing the towering cliffs along the rugged coastline.
 You will see as far north to Cape Pillar, the easternmost cape of the Three Cape Track and south to the ever-popular holiday destination of Bruny Island.
 Cape Raoul is famous for its dolerite organ pipes, and you won’t be disappointed when you see them up close, towering into the sky from the ocean.

 At the tip of Cape Raoul, you will take in the majestic views and enjoy lunch before we head back to the bus, where we expect to return to the lodge by 4:00 PM.
-Then, you will have time to rest and prepare for our special team dinner.
-We will have a team dinner at the highly acclaimed restaurant 1830, which overlooks the Port Arthur Historic Site.
-Made from fresh Tasmanian local produce, you will have the choice of main and dessert.
+Then, you will have time to rest and prepare for dinner.
 Take it a little easy on the famous Tasmanian wine, though, because tomorrow morning will be our longest day trek from Waterfall Bay to Fortescue Bay.

-Day 3 – Trek Waterfall Bay to Fortescue Bay
+Day 3 – Trek Waterfall Bluff, Crescent Bay & Mt Brown

-Walking Time: 8-9 hours (will vary depending on team speed, breaks, etc.)
+Walking Time: 6 hours in total (will vary depending on team speed, breaks, etc.)

 Meals Included: breakfast at On the Bay.
 Morning tea & pre-packed lunch & trail snacks prepared by On the Bay.
 Dinner at On the Bay